Ethical-Dyl/gamingserver-writeup/README.md

 # Initial Access

-Before using the private key I must change the permissions, otherwise it will not be accepted, "chmod 600 id_rsa" Using the private key nd the newly found password I ssh'd into the machine using the username found from the webserver's landing page:
+Before using the private key I must change the permissions, otherwise it will not be accepted, "chmod 600 id_rsa" Using the private key and the newly found password I ssh'd into the machine using the username found from the webserver's landing page:

 <img width="421" alt="image" src="https://user-images.githubusercontent.com/66540055/193353943-d3cb6cc7-8c5c-44b5-a855-479e5145146c.png">